“Designing a good children’s app is more than just dumbing down adult concepts.” – Tanya Junell

 We at our UX company often get asked questions like “How to design a website for kids”, or “What does the ideal children’s app look like?”.
 The short answer: children are not adults in a smaller edition.
 Here’s how they differ, and what that means from a design perspective.

 How do kids differ from adults?

 Good news: Some of the same rules for adults also apply.
 In terms of consistency and affordance, kids rather resemble adults.

-However, kids differ from adults in many ways, and they greatly affect designing for them.
+However, kids differ from adults in many ways, and they greatly affect design for them.
 Keep these top seven facts in mind.

-Disclaimer: Designing things for kids is incredible responsibility.
+Disclaimer: Designing things for kids is an incredible responsibility.
 It is of the utmost importance that digital products help them acquire new skills and knowledge, and motivate them to discover more about the world.
 Creators of these products should always bear in mind the principles of ethical design.
 We shouldn’t forget that kids are more trusting and less able to distinguish reality from the digital world, and they are more easily manipulated.
-The design community must view the below facts with an open and neutral mindset, and never cease to forget that we should always serve the needs and interest of the next generation.
+The design community must view the below facts with an open and neutral mindset, and never cease to forget that we should always serve the needs and interests of the next generation.

 1. Age groups vary more diversely